 "Preserving the Power of Antibiotics"® and increasing access to needed drugs."

-- Boston-based headquarters and staff with expertise in medicine, microbiology, public health, and policy
+Staff with expertise in medicine, microbiology, public health and policy

 Antibiotic resistance is one of the major public health threats of the 21st century.
 Since 1981, the Alliance for the Prudent Use of Antibiotics has been the premier organization dedicated to promoting appropriate antibiotic use and curbing antibiotic resistance.
 APUA conducts large-scale national and international research and educational projects to control and monitor antibiotic resistance.
 We facilitate the exchange of up-to-date information by forging national and international partnerships among scientists, healthcare providers, consumers, and policy makers.